• Skip to primary navigation

 • Suggested combinations:

-• Vanilla pudding with chocolate syrup, and cookie crumb.
+• Vanilla pudding with chocolate syrup and cookie crumb.

 • Vanilla pudding with honey and chopped berries.

-• Cardamom vanilla pudding with date syrup and tahini drizzle topping, and halvah crumble.
+• Cardamom vanilla pudding with date syrup and tahini drizzle topping and halvah crumble.

 • Orange blossom pudding with semi sweet chocolate shavings and chopped pistachios.

-• Rose water pudding with tahini, honey, and dark chocolate chunks
+• Rose water pudding with tahini, honey, and dark chocolate chunks.

-This recipe has not been tested with other substitutions or variations.
+This recipe has not been tested with substitutions or variations.
 If you replace or add any ingredients, please let us know how it turned out in the comments below.

 See the recipe card below for complete directions.